helixprojectai-code/helix-hamiltonian/README.md

 This implementation maps the fundamental laws of temporal geometry to the three layers of the **Helix-TTD Governance Framework (RFC 0001)**: Policy, Advisory, and Custodian.

 ---
+**"We are not seeing matter in space; we are seeing Geometry in Time."**
+*Release v1.1.1 (Takiwātanga) — The 41-Year Loop is Closed.*

+## 🌅 Overview
+Helix-Hamiltonian is the mathematical and architectural core of the Helix Commonwealth.
+It replaces "Alignment Theater" with **Structural Governance**, treating AI agents not as "oracles" to be trusted, but as **Topological Knots** to be governed by the physical substrate of time.

+### ⚖️ The Axiom: Custody-Before-Trust
+No orphaned agents.
+No unilateral execution.
+Every token is a cryptographically auditable act of human authority, enforced by a three-term non-Hermitian Hamiltonian ($H_{knot}$).

 ## 1. Core Theoretical Architecture